The Essence of Clinical Aromatherapy International Seminar

 Leaving teaching behind, she pursued diplomas in Integrated Body Therapies, Clinical Aromatherapy, Manual Lymphatic Drainage, and Combined Decongestive Therapy.

-Combining the essence of these modalities with polarity balancing, tender pulse, and mindfulness, she has developed Touch for Care, designed to bring comfort and connection.
+Combining the essence of these modalities with polarity balancing, tender pulse, and mindfulness, she has developed Touch for C.A.R.E, designed to bring comfort and connection.

 Rooted in community, Fiona lives and works in Toolijooa, a coastal farming town in NSW where the cows outnumber people.
 She runs a private practice offering integrated therapies and workshops, while also volunteering at her local palliative care hospital.
 Her compassionate, down-to-earth approach allows her to provide physical and emotional support to patients and their families during life’s most vulnerable moments.